Biodiversity and natural resource finance

 About this initiative

 The first stage of this competition took place in April 2024 when 147 proposals were submitted for consideration.
-Ten of these project proposals were shortlisted and the authors were invited to present at a workshop hosted in Cambridge.
+Selected authors were invited to present their research proposals at a workshop hosted in Cambridge.
 The second stage took place at a conference in London in May 2025 when these authors returned to present their completed research.
-The research competition will conclude with the Special Issue on Biodiversity and Natural Resource Finance that will be published by the Review of Finance towards the end of 2025.
+The research competition will conclude with the Special Issue on Biodiversity and Natural Resource Finance that will be published by the Review of Finance in 2026.
 An event to celebrate the launch of the journal’s Special Issue will be announced in due course.

 Initiative convenors